Search This Blog

 On the subject of insurance, I assume you have looked into business insurance.
 A Limited Liability Company (LLC) is a form of Subchapter 'S' corporation that usually experiences the lowest rates for insurance.
 Have you looked into becoming an LLC?
 Insurance is a must in the line of business you are pursuing.

 For research regarding exporting and importing goods to and from foreign countries please see the web site for the Bureau of Industry and Security out of the Department Commerce.
 It is the keeper of export administrative regulations and classification numbers.
 It also has a commerce country chart that shows taxes and duties and license information by country.
-There are 5 generic product groups in the commerce control list categories:

 The Office of Foreign Asset Controls out of the Treasury Department is also a site you will have to visit to see if there are any specially designated nationals or targeted countries that the US has regulations against selling to:

 The US State Department and the US Customs and Border Protection regulate and assist in import and export matters.
 I strongly suggest you visit their web sites.
 The State Department controls high technology items and weapons through the International Traffic in Arms Regulation (ITAR).
 Export licensing under the ITAR can be a lengthy process.
 Services and technical data as well as products of a weapons or high technology nature requiring licenses appear on a controlled items list in the ITAR.
 A company can unwittingly make an illegal export of technical data simply by conveying the wrong specifics regarding a controlled item to a foreigner over the phone.
-The serious nature of ITAR violations can be seen in case histories at the following web site:

 The web site for the US State Department and US Customs and Border Protection respectively are as follows:

 U.S. Department Of State